 The WCIRB Quarterly Experience Report (Report) was developed by the Workers' Compensation Insurance Rating Bureau of California (WCIRB) for the convenience of its users.
-The WCIRB has made reasonable efforts to ensure the accuracy of this Report.
-You must make an independent assessment regarding the use of this Report based upon your particular facts and circumstances.
+The Report contains information for a specific period of time and may not reflect long term trends before or after the specific period addressed in the Report.
+The WCIRB has made reasonable efforts to ensure the accuracy of this Report but cannot guarantee the accuracy of the data or the data source.
+You must make an independent assessment regarding the use of this Report based upon your particular facts and circumstance.